Adding or Dropping a Course

 Graduate School of Arts & Sciences Policy

-Students wishing to change their courses must fill out the University Add/Drop form, obtain their advisor’s signature, and return the completed form to the Graduate School of Arts & Sciences office.
+In most cases, students wishing to change their courses can do so via WebReg on the StudentLink.
+If a course change cannot happen via WebReg, students must fill out the University Add/Drop form, obtain their advisor’s signature, and return the completed form to the Graduate School of Arts & Sciences office.
 A request for late registration in courses cannot ordinarily be granted after the first full week of classes.

 The official University deadlines for adding and dropping classes can be found at the Registrar’s website.